Frank Davis International Insect Rearing Workshop

 The program will include a series of lectures delivered by the following instructors:

-Social events will be held during three evenings to provide opportunities for lecturers and students to enjoy some delicious Southern cooking while sharing rearing information and just relaxing.
+Social events will be held during three evenings and one midday to provide opportunities for lecturers and students to enjoy some delicious Southern cooking while sharing rearing information and just relaxing.
 Each day, two breaks are held for snacks and additional interchange of information among participants.
 Networking of students and lecturers is a goal of the workshop because such relationships facilitate the long-term exchange of information and ideas.

 [ back to top ]